shcorya/swarm.yachts/stacks/patroni/index.md

 - `patroni_superuser_password`
 - `pgadmin_default_password`

-Upon starting the Patroni cluster, a user `admin` will be craeted for purposes of creating other roles and databases.
+Upon starting the Patroni cluster, a user `admin` will be created for purposes of creating other roles and databases.
 It is recommended to use this `admin` account when configuring pgAdmin.
 Logging in to the database as the superuser or replication user is *not* recommended.

 See [Secrets](/stacks/#secrets) for a method to securely create secrets.